 Get Your FREE Apple Song Printable

 Think this is something your preschoolers will adore?
 I know they will.
-You can download it here!
+You can download by clicking the button below.

 Print it in color and laminate it for added durability and you are ready to start singing “Farmer Brown Has Five Red Apples,” and practice so many math skills in a super fun apple-themed way!